Skip to content ↓

 Playing and Exploring – Engagement

-Active learning - Motivation
+Active Learning - Motivation

-Creating and thinking critically - Thinking
+Creating and Thinking Critically - Thinking

 “Children develop and learn at different rates… The framework covers the education and care of all children in early years provision, including children with special educational needs and disabilities (SEND).”
 (DfE 2021).